 Shin splints are a common exercise-related problem with many of us experiencing them at some point.
-The term refers to inflammation of muscle attachments to the tibia (shin bone) on the inside of the front lower leg and usually involve small tears in the leg muscles where they are attached to the shin bone.
+The term refers to inflammation of muscle attachments to the tibia (shin bone) on the inside of the front lower leg and usually involves small tears in the leg muscles where they are attached to the shin bone.
 Shin splints are characterized by pain to overexertion of the muscles.
 The pain usually develops gradually with dull aches after running or even walking.
 Small bumps and tender areas may be present along the shin bone.
 If untreated the pain can become more intense and potentially lead to stress fractures.

 So what are the signs you can watch for and if you do experience it, what can you do about it?
 The physical therapists at Baptist Health Therapy Centers have put together everything you need to know about shin splints: